 In addition to identifying your Nominators, the Application will require you to:

-Two Nominators are required for consideration.
+One Nominator is required for consideration.
 You may not be your own Nominator, nor can a Nominator be a family member.
-One Nominator must be your employer or supervisor.
 You can learn more about Nominators in our FAQ.
 Nominators will:

 Only complete Applications submitted by the final deadline will be considered.
-Once you submit the Application and both of your Nominators submit their forms, your Application will be considered complete.
+Once you submit the Application and your Nominator submits their form, your application will be considered complete.
 Disability Lead staff will notify you regarding the next steps.

 We are committed to making our application an accessible experience.
 Alternate formats are available upon request, including in Spanish.
-Please contact Risa Jaz Rifkind to request an alternate format.
+Please email application@disabilitylead.org to request an alternate format.

-Disability is a natural part of the human experience and can be visible, invisible, or acquired.
-Disability Lead uses the broad definition of disability as laid out in the Americans with Disabilities Act, which is a person who identifies as having a physical or mental impairment that substantially limits one or more major life activity.
-For example, some, but not all, Fellows accepted into this program self-identify as: blind, Deaf, low vision, Autistic, Deafblind, hard of hearing, having a physical or mobility, mental health or learning disability.
+Disability is a natural part of the human experience and can be vvisible, invisible, or acquired.
+Disability Lead uses the broad definition of disability as laid out in the Americans with Disabilities Act, which is a person who identifies as having a physical or mental impairment that substantially limits one or more major life activities.
+For example, some, but not all, Fellows accepted into this program self-identify as: Blind, Deaf, low vision, Autistic, Deafblind, hard of hearing, having a physical or mobility disability, chronic illness, mental health, or learning disability.

 Some of our Fellows are just starting out while others are recognized leaders seeking to understand our disability identities and diverse perspectives.
 Experience may include both professional and/or community-based volunteer leadership experiences such as founding or leading an organization, serving on a board or committee, or other ways of demonstrating leadership and initiative.

-Fellows are passionate about growing as leaders and becoming part of Chicago’s civic landscape.
-Energetic, aspiring leaders with disabilities who are passionate about making change in their communities.
-Our Fellows range from community activists and artists to entrepreneurs and corporate employees in the Chicago region.
+Fellows are passionate about growing as leaders and becoming part of the civic landscape of their region.
+We are seeking energetic, aspiring leaders with disabilities who are passionate about making change in their communities.
+Our Fellows range from community activists and artists to entrepreneurs and corporate employees in the Chicago and Southwestern Pennsylvania regions.
 The Chicago region includes the following seven counties: Cook, Lake, DuPage, McHenry, Will, Kendall, and Kane.
+The Southwestern Pennsylvania region includes the following 12 counties: (Allegheny, Armstrong, Beaver, Butler, Cambria, Fayette, Greene, Indiana, Lawrence, Somerset, Washington, and Westmoreland)

 No. At Disability Lead, we strongly believe leadership takes place in all facets of our lives - not just in the workplace - and recognize the value of leadership investment in advancing a career.
 While we encourage employer sponsorship, this is not a requirement.
 Current and past Fellows have joined the Institute in all stages of their professional development.
 We do not want to present any barrier to participation, especially during these unprecedented times.
 Financial assistance will be determined following acceptance into the program and is not considered as part of the acceptance criteria.